vikaschenny/robotframeworktools/ristopy/README.rst

 risto.py -- Robot Framework's Historical Reporting Tool
 =======================================================

 ``risto.py`` is a tool for plotting graphs about test execution history based on statistics read from Robot Framework output files.
+The tool can be downloaded here__.

 Actual drawing is handled by Matplotlib tool, which must be installed separately.

+__ download_

 .. contents::
    :local: